-Introduction: Patients with peripheral neuropathy (PN) who undergo high frequency spinal cord stimulation (HF SCS) therapy may now benefit from total ankle arthroplasty (TAA).
+Introduction: Patients with peripheral neuropathy (PN) who undergo high-frequency spinal cord stimulation (HF SCS) therapy may now benefit from total ankle arthroplasty (TAA).
 This patient population was previously excluded from eligibility for TAA as PN was an absolute contraindication.
 Now, PN’s risks are reduced through HF SCS therapy.

 HF SCS therapy involves the surgical implantation of a device in the patient’s epidural space.
 This device interrupts the central processing of peripheral nerves and provides disease-modifying neurological improvements.
 These improvements diminish the risks faced by patients with PN, making them eligible to receive TAA.